 Students who have more than 18 absences in a school year, excused or unexcused, are considered chronically absent by the New York State Education Department.
 Chronic absenteeism impacts student success and wellbeing.
 The Dean of Students will develop an intervention plan with families for any student identified as being at risk of chronic absenteeism due to their previous history or current attendance patterns.
 A student's course credit will be jeopardized by absences at this level, whether or not the absences are excused.
-No course credit will be awarded for a class any quarter in which a student is absent 5 or more days unless an attendance recovery plan is completed.
+No course credit will be awarded for a class any quarter in which a student is absent 3 or more days unless an attendance recovery plan is completed.
+Students may not be eligible for attendance recovery in the Spring semester if they have demonstrated a pattern of unexcused chronic absenteeism in the Fall semester.